-Social Capital and the Success of Economic Sanctions
+Social capital and the success of economic sanctions

 Abstract

 What determines the success of economic sanctions?
 Although numerous studies explore the formal institutional characteristics of sanctioned countries and their effects on sanction effectiveness, few examine informal social institutions such as trust, membership, or, more broadly, social capital.
-Using the latest Threat and Imposition of Economic Sanctions data and cross-national World Values Survey data, we examine how trust and social capital in sanctioned countries affect target governments’ ability to endure the costs of economic sanctions.
-Our findings support our theory that sanctions are less likely to be effective when imposed on countries with high trust, membership, and confidence in political institutions.
+Using the latest Threat and Imposition of Economic Sanctions data and cross-national World Values Survey data, this study examines how trust and social capital in sanctioned countries affect the target governments’ ability to endure the costs of economic sanctions.
+The findings support our theory that sanctions are less likely to be effective when imposed on countries with high trust, membership, and confidence in political institutions.

-Keywords: Economic Sanctions, Social Capital, North Korea, Political Behavior
+Keywords: Economic sanctions, social capital, North Korea, political behavior

 Word count: 6,320